MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 DRIVERS/BBIS/SMBPCI : ### submodule removed ###
 ```

-## scripts
+## inspection

-This subdirectory contains shell scripts.
+This subdirectory contains tools for the inspection of the MDIS repositories
+and MDIS sources.
-Copy the *.sh files to a location that is specified in yout PATH variable (e.g. /usr/local/bin).
+Copy the tools to a location that is specified in yout PATH variable (e.g. /usr/local/bin).

 ### check_readme.sh